create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: next_positional, tabOrder, tabStop, selectable

-Returns a sibling, (grand-)child of a sibling or (grand-)child widget, that matched best the direction specified by DELTA_X and DELTA_Y.
-At one time, only one of these parameters can be zero; another parameter must be either 1 or -1.
+Returns the sibling, the (grand-)child of a sibling, or the (grand-)child widget that matched best the direction specified by the DELTA_X and DELTA_Y integers.
+Only one of these parameters may be zero; another parameter must be either 1 or -1.

 See also: next_tab, origin

-Returns the neighbor sibling widget, previous ( below ) in Z-order.
-If none found, undef is returned.
+Returns the neighbor sibling widget, previous ( below ) in the Z-order.
+If none is found, undef is returned.

 See also: first, last, next

-Marks the whole widget area as 'invalid', so re-painting of the area happens.
+Marks the whole widget area as 'invalid', triggering the re-painting of the widget.
 See "Graphic content".

 See also: validate_rect, get_invalid_rect, invalidate_rect, Paint, update_view, syncPaint

-Draws a rectangular area, similar to produced by rect3d over @RECT that is 4-integer coordinates of the area, but implicitly using widget's light3DColor and dark3DColor properties' values.
+Draws a rectangular area, similar to one produced by the rect3d method, over @RECT which is a 4-integer tuple (X1,Y1,X2,Y2).
+Uses the values of the widget's light3DColor and dark3DColor properties.
 The following options are recognized:

 If set, the area is filled with COLOR, otherwise is left intact.

-If 1, draw a concave area, bulged otherwise
+If 1, draws a concave area, or a bulged area otherwise

-Returns a boolean flag, indicating whether a widget and its owners have all ::enabled 1 or not.
-Useful for fast check if a widget should respond to the user actions.
+Returns the boolean flag indicating whether the widget and its owners have all the ::enabled property value set 1 or not.
+Useful for the fast check if the widget should respond to the user's actions.

 See also: enabled